elmtree-askmo/cloudcannon-app/content/learn/biology/what-is-the-relationship-between-monomers-and-polymers-in-biological-molecules.md

 url: /learn/biology/questions/what-is-the-relationship-between-monomers-and-polymers-in-biological-molecules
 score: -1.0
 related_article1:
-    id: 169945
+    id: 169959
-    title: What is the structural difference between cellulose and starch?
+    title: >-
+        What is the role of membrane proteins in the cell membrane?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structural-difference-between-cellulose-and-starch
+    url: /learn/biology/questions/what-is-the-role-of-membrane-proteins-in-the-cell-membrane
 related_article2:
-    id: 169945
+    id: 169957
-    title: What is the structural difference between cellulose and starch?
+    title: >-
+        What is the function of the nucleoid region in prokaryotic cells?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-structural-difference-between-cellulose-and-starch
+    url: /learn/biology/questions/what-is-the-function-of-the-nucleoid-region-in-prokaryotic-cells
 related_article3:
-    id: 169948
+    id: 169959
+    title: >-
-    title: What is the role of phospholipids in cell membranes?
+        What is the role of membrane proteins in the cell membrane?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-phospholipids-in-cell-membranes
+    url: /learn/biology/questions/what-is-the-role-of-membrane-proteins-in-the-cell-membrane
 related_article4:
-    id: 169954
+    id: 169949
-    title: How do enzymes exhibit specificity for their substrates?
+    title: >-
+        What is the structural difference between DNA and RNA?
     subject: Biology
-    url: /learn/biology/questions/how-do-enzymes-exhibit-specificity-for-their-substrates
+    url: /learn/biology/questions/what-is-the-structural-difference-between-dna-and-rna
 related_article5:
-    id: 169946
+    id: 169955
-    title: What are the four levels of protein structure?
+    title: >-
+        What is the difference between anabolic and catabolic pathways in metabolism?
     subject: Biology
-    url: /learn/biology/questions/what-are-the-four-levels-of-protein-structure
+    url: /learn/biology/questions/what-is-the-difference-between-anabolic-and-catabolic-pathways-in-metabolism
 ---

 &nbsp;